Transcendental Meditation movement: Monastic communities

 Purusha and Mother Divine are the names of gender specific communities who lead a lifestyle of celibacy and meditation.
 Some residents have been part of the community for 20 years or more.

 In 1990 the Purusha community consisted of 200 men who conducted "administrative and promotional details" for the Maharishi's worldwide organization.
 The Purusha group was originally located at the Spiritual Center of America in Boone, North Carolina, US.
 As of 2002 there were 300 male residents whose daily routine consisted of meditation from 7 am to 11:30 am and another group meditation in the evening.
 The rest of the day was taken up by lunch, educational presentations, fundraising and work for "non-profit entities associated with the Spiritual Center".
 The residents also read Vedic literature, studied Sanskrit, received monthly instruction from the Maharishi via teleconference and engaged in discourse with faculty of Maharishi University of Management.
 As of 2007, there was also a Purusha community of 59 men in Uttarkashi, India.
 In 2012 the USA Purusha group moved to a newly constructed campus called the West Virginia Retreat Center, located in Three Churches, West Virginia, US.
-The campus consists of 10 buildings and 90 males residents plus staff.
+The campus consists of 10 buildings and 90 male residents plus staff.

 As of 2002 the 100 resident Mother Divine community for women was also located at the Spiritual Center in Boone, North Carolina as part of an organization called Maharishi Global Administration Through Natural Law.
 Their daily routine was similar to the Purúsha community and in addition they operated The Heavenly Mountain Ideal Girls' School, a fully accredited North Carolina non-public school for grades 9 through 12.